 At the heart of any good aviation museum is its collection of aircraft.
 Dumfries and Galloway Aviation Museum has a remarkably large collection on outdoor display.
 It would be fair to say that many show signs of age and are in rather less than showroom condition.
 But this brings considerable benefits.

 Dumfries and Galloway Aviation Museum offers visitors much more than just its collection of aircraft.
 The focal point of the museum is the three storey control tower.
 The ground floor is home to a large and varied collection of aircraft engines on the floor and aircraft models hanging from the ceiling.
-The middle floor is home to extensive displays of aviation memorabilia that reflect of a century of aircraft and the lives - and sometimes deaths - of the people flying them.
-One poignant exhibit comprises material recovered from the site of an aircraft crash, including the battered hat of the pilot.
+The middle floor is home to extensive displays of aviation memorabilia that reflect of a century of aircraft.
 On the upper floor of the control tower is a recreation of a wartime control and operations room, complete with figures of pilots and controllers.

-Another building on the site houses a series of displays dedicated to Airborne Forces and in particular to the Parachute Regiment.
-Amongst the items on show are a range of weaponry, uniforms and parachutes, plus a restored section of the fuselage of an Airspeed Horsa glider, a type used for landings in Normandy and at Arnhem by Airborne Forces.
-Other displays on the site cover the home front, recreating domestic conditions during World War II, including a shop, a kitchen and an Anderson bomb shelter.
+Elsewhere on the site are further displays looking at the home front, recreating domestic conditions during World War II, including a shop, a kitchen and an Anderson bomb shelter.
 One section of the site is given over to a memorial to the many aircrew who lost their lives while flying from bases in Dumfries and Galloway between 1939 and 1945.